• Skip to primary navigation

 Humpback Whale Watching

-Since Uvita is the best place to see humpback whales, you can’t miss out on taking a humpback whale watching tour!
-The best time to go whale watching is August and September but the season in Uvita is from December – April and July – November.
-To be honest, you don’t need to go far to see whales, in peak season sometimes you can even see them from shore!
+Since Uvita is one of the best places to see humpback whales in Costa Rica, you can’t miss out on taking a whale watching tour!
+The best time to go whale watching is August and September but the season in Uvita is from approximately December – March and July – October.

-Mom and babies are commonly seen as the warm waters are perfect for mothers to nurse their babies and teach them to swim, breach, hunt and play.
+Mom and babies are commonly seen.
+The warm waters allow mothers to nurse their babies and teach them to swim, breach, hunt and play.

 Caño Island Snorkeling